zcyisiee/SyncPDF/README.md

 > - However, using `--skip-clean` will result in larger file sizes
 > - If you encounter any compatibility issues, try using `--enhance-compatibility` first
 > - Use `--max-pages-per-part` for large documents to split them into smaller parts for translation and automatically merge them back.
+> - Use `--skip-scanned-detection` to speed up processing when you know your document is not a scanned PDF.

 ### Translation Service Options